ananth-24/SocialMediaApp/README.md

 highly interactive platforms through which individuals, communities, and organizations can share, co-create, discuss, participate and modify user-generated content or self-curated content posted online.

+# Problem Description
+The main focus is to create a social media platform useful for educational purposes With the advancement of technology and learning system it is important to stay in touch with the mentors and subject.This application focuses on bridging the communication gap between students and mentors.

+# Problem Description
+## Improved communication
+The most important feature is integrating social media into the educational world.
+In order to improve communication with the stakeholders.
+Social Media resources have provided users with plenty of options when communicating with their stakeholders.
+The schools can communicate their events and activities to the community with the help of social media.
+By using social media we can deliver messages directly to the required person.